freedomofpress/securedrop-docs/docs/journalist/submissions.rst

          about encouraging sources to use SecureDrop.

-Safely Working With Submissions Outside the *Journalist Workstation*
+Safely working with submissions outside the *Journalist Workstation*
 --------------------------------------------------------------------

 .. _malware_risks:

-Risks From Malware
+Risks from malware
 ~~~~~~~~~~~~~~~~~~
 SecureDrop does not scan for or remove malware in submissions you receive.
 There
 are important steps you can take to protect yourself: